MicrosoftDocs/well-architected/well-architected/iot/iot-cost-optimization.md

 Messaging costs depend greatly on device *chattiness* and message size.
 Chatty devices send many messages to the cloud every minute, while relatively quiet devices only send data every hour or more.
 Avoid device-to-cloud interactions that use many small messages.
 Clarity about device chattiness and message size helps reduce the likelihood of over-provisioning, which leads to unused cloud capacity, or under-provisioning, which leads to scale challenges.
 Consider the size and frequency of message payloads to ensure your infrastructure is the correct size and ready to scale.

 Avoid cloud-to-device interactions that use many small messages.
 For example, group multiple device or module twin updates into a single update, which have their own throttling.
 Be aware of the message size used for the daily quota, 4K for non-free IoT Hub tiers.
-Sending smaller messages leaves some capacity unused, while sending larger messages adds to the available quota.
+Sending smaller messages leaves some capacity unused, while larger messages charge in 4-K chunks.

 Use a single direct method to get direct feedback.
 Use a single device or module twin status update to exchange configuration and status information asynchronously.

 > [!TIP]
 > You can monitor chatty interactions by using [Microsoft Defender for IoT on Azure IoT Hub](/azure/defender-for-iot/device-builders/quickstart-onboard-iot-hub) and the [Defender for IoT micro agent](/azure/defender-for-iot/device-builders/tutorial-standalone-agent-binary-installation).
-You can create [custom alerts](/azure/defender-for-iot/device-builders/concept-customizable-security-alerts) on IoT Hub for any device-to-cloud or cloud-to-device interactions that exceed a certain threshold.
+You can create IoT Hub [custom alerts](/azure/defender-for-iot/device-builders/concept-customizable-security-alerts) for device-to-cloud or cloud-to-device interactions that exceed a certain threshold.

 If message size is critical to cost management, reducing overhead is especially important with long device lifecycles or large deployments.
 Options to reduce this overhead include: